Undergraduate Catalog

 Michael Machado.
 Instructor in physical education and athletics, assistant football coach.
 MA 2022 San Jose State University.
 BA 2019 Lewis & Clark College.

 Jeremy McWilliams.
-Digital services coordinator.
+Head of digital services.
 MLIS 1997 University of Washington.
 BS 1994 Oregon State University.

 Seth Orensky.
 Director of athletic communications.
 BS, BA 2011 Boston University.